Learning to Segment Object Candidates via Recursive Neural Networks: Introduction

 The challenges of object proposal lie in the presence of severe occlusion, variations in object shapes, and the lack of category information.
 Most of the current methods ~\cite{uijlings2013selective,manen2013prime,xiao2015complexity} tackle these difficulties through bottom-up region grouping or segmentation.
 Those methods mainly involve two crucial components, i.e., cross-region similarity metric and region merging algorithm.
 The similarity metric is utilized to measure whether two adjacent regions should be merged, and the merging algorithm performs the inference process that groups pairs of regions into super-regions and finally generates object proposals.
 Thus, object proposal generation methods based on region grouping basically follow the pipeline: they assign a higher similarity score to the adjacent regions if it is confident that the regions belong to the same class, and recursively merge the adjacent regions with highest score.
 Despite of acknowledged successes, these approaches usually require elaborative tuning or setting (e.g., manually designed cross-region similarity metric), limiting their performance in complex environments.

-In this work, we develop a novel hierarchical region grouping approach for generating and segmenting object proposals based on a recursive neural network (RNN).
-In our RNN architecture, we incorporate the cross-region similarity metric learning into bottom-up region merging process for end-to-end training.
+In this work, we develop a novel hierarchical region grouping approach for generating and segmenting object proposals by learning a recursive neural network (ReNN).
+In our ReNN architecture, we incorporate the cross-region similarity metric learning into bottom-up region merging process for end-to-end training.
 In particular, we define a structured loss that penalizes the incorrect merging candidates by measuring the similarity of adjacent regions and the objectness.
-In this way, the RNN explicitly optimizes the cross-region similarity learning and objectness prediction within the recursive iterations.
-Interestingly, the forward process of RNN finely accords with the traditional bottom-up region grouping pipeline, leading to a very natural embedding of the two crucial components (i.e., cross-region similarity metric and merging algorithm).
-Moreover, the objectness score is also learned with the RNN training, bringing the benefit of fast rejecting the false positive samples.
+In this way, our model explicitly optimizes the cross-region similarity learning and objectness prediction within the recursive iterations.
+Interestingly, the forward process of ReNN finely accords with the traditional bottom-up region grouping pipeline, leading to a very natural embedding of the two crucial components (i.e., cross-region similarity metric and merging algorithm).
+Moreover, the objectness score is also learned with the ReNN training, bringing the benefit of fast rejecting the false positive samples.